Texas A&M vs. Ole Miss NCAA Football Odds, Plays and Insights | November 13, 2021

 Over/Under Insights

-- Texas A&M and its opponents have scored at least 55.5 points just two times this season.

-- Ole Miss has combined with its opponents to score more than 55.5 points in five of eight games this season.
+- Texas A&M has combined with its opponents to put up more than 55.5 points only twice this season.

-- The two teams combine to average 66.4 points per game, 10.9 more than the total in this contest.
+- Saturday's total is 10.9 points lower than the two team's combined 66.4 points per game average.

-- These two squads combine to surrender 41.7 points per game, 13.8 fewer than this contest's over/under.
+- This contest's over/under is 13.8 points greater than the 41.7 these two squads combine to surrender per game this season.

-- The average total in Aggies games this season is 51.1, 4.4 points fewer than Saturday's total of 55.5 .

 - The 73.3 PPG average total in Rebels games this season is 17.8 points more than this game's over/under.